miguel-a-calles-mba/serverless-policies/policies/SQS/README.md

 ## Basic SQS Queue

-Use the `ServerlessSqsQueueBaseDeploy` SID to create a queue with the following `serverless.yml` configuration.
+Use the `SqsQueueBaseDeploy` SID to create a queue with the following `serverless.yml` configuration.

 ```yaml
 resources: